evanacox/honors-forum-project/docs/language/high_level.md

 In order for a compiler to understand that code however, it must follow some sort of defined grammatical and semantic rules that the compiler is able to understand.

-Think of it like English, where "walked home Robert" is nonsensical while "Robert walked home" is valid and understandable.
+Think of it like English, where "walked home Joe" is nonsensical while "Joe walked home" is valid and understandable.

 ### Parsing
 "Parsing" is effectively computer jargon for "reading and making sense of text," in this case the computer is reading in the source code that a human wrote, and trying to figure out what the source code means.
 Once it figures that out, it turns it into a representation that the compiler can then begin to actually understand and manipulate.